zlagpacan/437_OoO/README.md

     - 2x operand collection pipelines
       - one for loads, one for stores
     - CAM to check for memory dependence, SQ forward for load value
+    - CAM to check for load queue entries matching invalidates or evicted dcache blocks, which can trigger instruction restart to allow sequential consistency for speculated loads
     - can send precise interrupt request to ROB
       - missed SQ forward value or dcache invalidated or evicted block
     - support LL with link register in dcache